-Training Program Functions of the Observer Program Management Use of New Technologies Best Practices Best Practices Best Practices Best Practices WCPFC ROP All elements are present.
+Training Program Functions of the Program Management Use of New Technologies Best Practices Observer Best Practices Best Practices Best Practices WCPFC ROP All elements are present.
 Dual science and compliance roles Nationality (with some exceptions)/Not crew or an employee All elements are present.
 Paper forms in use.
-Electronic skippers logbooks and observer reporting formats under development, in use in several fleets (such as PNA) or in trials.
-38 FFA Observer Program All elements are present.
+Electronic skippers logbooks and observer reporting formats under development and in trials.
+FFA Observer Program All elements are present.
 Dual science and compliance roles Nationality/Not crew or an employee All elements are present.
 Electronic skippers logbooks observer reporting formats under development and in trials.
-39 IATTC/ AIDCP All elements are present.
-Dual science and compliance reporting roles Not crew or an employee Absent: 40 Nationality requirement 41 All elements are present.
+IATTC/ AIDCP All elements are present.
+Dual science and compliance reporting roles Not crew or an employee Absent: 38 Nationality requirement 39 All elements are present.
 Only paper forms in use.
 Some programs (such as the National Program of Spain) do use electronic and integrated data collection and management software.
 IRD Most elements are present.
-Absent: Scientific role only 42 Absent: Most elements are present.
-Absent: Electronic and integrated data collection and management software (ObServe)
+Absent: Scientific role only Absent : Most elements are present.
+Absent: Electronic and integrated data collection and management software (ObServe) Training on applicable RFMO Nationality/ Not crew Codes of conduct for